How Does Real Estate Commission Work? Your Complete Guide

-The unavoidable truth is that many people—including those who have purchased or sold property with real estate brokers—have no idea how real estate commissions really work.
+Many people—including those who have purchased or sold property with real estate brokers—have no idea how real estate fees work.

 We also explain how a real estate agent’s commission is determined, calculated, and used.

 A real estate commission is a professional service fee charged by an agent for home sales or purchases.
-The fee is due after the successful transfer of property from one party to another.
+The fee is due after the successful property transfer from one party to another.

-Most commonly, this fee is a pre-negotiated percentage of the property’s selling price and is paid to the listing broker by the seller.
+Most commonly, this fee is a pre-negotiated percentage of the property’s asking price and is paid to the listing broker by the seller.

-There is no regulation on what agents can charge, however commissions fall somewhere between 5%-6% of the final sale price.
+There is no regulation on what agents can charge; however, commissions fall somewhere between 5% and 6% of the final sale price.

 What Is the Average Real Estate Commission?